felix-basiliskroko/pyflyt_experience/readme.md

 ## Results

-Experiments indicate that **PPO outperforms SAC and DDPG** in terms of navigating efficiently nevigating UAVs to waypoints.
-SAC does however outperform PPO and DDPG in terms of consistency.
+Experiments indicate that **PPO outperforms SAC and DDPG** in terms of navigating **efficiently** towards waypoints. **SAC does however outperform PPO and DDPG** in terms of **consistency**, achieving a higher overall success rate.
-Results further suggest that controlling the UAV via angular position is generally more efficient than using thrust control.
+Results further suggest that controlling the UAV via **angular position is generally more efficient** and target-orientated than using thrust control.
+**DDPG** is found to be the **least effective** algorithm, with the lowest success rate and highly inefficient navigation control compared to PPO and SAC.

 For a more in-depth analysis of the results, please refer to my [thesis](docs/Bachelorthesis_Felix,Unterleiter.pdf).